hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 Plain english: The intersection of X and Y is the set of things that are in both X and Y. Or: X intersect Y equals the set of x such that x is in X and x is in Y.

-**Lemma 3.1 & Lemma 3.2.** Nothing subtle here, but two elementary lemmas save headaches later:
+**Lemma 3.1 & Lemma 3.2 (Intersection-Subset Lemmas).** Nothing subtle here, but two elementary lemmas save headaches later:

 $$
 X\cap Y\subseteq X,\quad X\cap Y\subseteq Y.